masaid2244/masaid2244/README.md

 ---

-## QA Artifacts & Automation Samples
+## QA Artifacts and Automation Samples
 # Sample Work
 Here are some of my sample works, including test cases, bug reports, test plans, and automation scripts.
 Feel free to explore the links below for a closer look at the kind of QA artifacts I've produced.